Sand dune conservation volunteer for the Fylde Sand Dunes Project

 Position details

-The project aims to widen the dunes by creating embryo dunes on the foreshore essentially growing the dunes back towards the sea.
-In creating new dune habitat the project also aims to enhance the nature conservation interest of this coastal habitat and increase public appreciation and enjoyment of the dunes.
+The Fylde Sand Dunes project aims to widen the dunes by creating embryo dunes on the foreshore, effectively growing the dunes back towards the sea.
+Alongside this, the project enhances the biodiversity of this coastal habitat and increases public appreciation and enjoyment of the dunes.

-• Repairing the dunes by thatching and filling blow-outs to reduce sand loss from the system
+- Repairing the dunes by thatching and filling blow-outs to reduce sand loss

-• Developing pathways to create recognisable access points and reduce dune erosion
+- Developing pathways to manage access and reduce erosion

-• Creating dune slacks to encourage a greater diversity of wildlife
+- Creating dune slacks to increase habitat diversity

-• Planting dune grasses and using chestnut paling and other natural materials to trap wind-blown sand and create new dunes on the foreshore.
+- Installing chestnut paling and using natural materials to trap wind-blown sand and form new dunes

 If you are passionate about your local area and keen to make a difference please get in touch.